Robert Fanshawe (British Army officer): First World War

 Fanshawe spent a good deal of time visiting front-line units, where he "liked to drift into the trench in an old raincoat so that men were not intimidated" and would sometimes venture out with a single escort to patrol no-man's land.
 More unusually, he had a habit of giving his soldiers chocolates when he met them returning from the lines or on inspections.
 Such behaviour scandalised his staff officers, who were privately disapproving of Fanshawe's informality with his troops but it did not lead to the disapproval of his superiors; in September 1917, a confidential report by Lieutenant-General Ivor Maxse, his corps commander, had judged him to be "a good average divisional commander and trainer".

 Fanshawe was strongly in favour of elastic defence, where a lightly garrisoned front line would delay an enemy attack, and then a strong counter-attack would recapture lost ground, and had been training 48th Division in this mould since he took command in 1915; the Italian theatre was the first opportunity to put this approach fully into practice.

 The 48th Division was attacked on 15 June 1918 by the Austrians at the Second Battle of the Piave River; in keeping with the plan, leading elements fell back and a counter-attack was organised, recapturing the lost ground and stalling the offensive entirely.

-Whilst a success, this result was greeted with dismay by the commander of British forces in Italy, General The Earl of Cavan; he was a believer in a more traditional strongly held static line of defence and felt that Fanshawe did not need to have given up any ground at all.
+Whilst a success, this result was greeted with dismay by the commander of the British forces in Italy, Lieutenant General The Earl of Cavan; he was a believer in a more traditional strongly held static line of defence and felt that Fanshawe did not need to have given up any ground at all.
 Fanshawe was quickly relieved of his command and ordered home, leaving Italy four days after the end of the battle, on 20 June.
-Major General Harold Walker arrived as Fanshawe's successor on 4 July.
+Major General Harold Walker, formerly the GOC of the 1st Australian Division, arrived as Fanshawe's successor on 4 July.

 Francis Mackay wrote that it was the dismissal of a general who had a sound defensive plan applied by officers and men of high morale and confidence.